-Planmeca CALM works with all volume and voxel sizes and adds only about 10–60 seconds to the overall reconstruction time.
+Planmeca CALM works with all volume and voxel sizes and adds only under 30 seconds to the overall reconstruction time.
 The feature can be applied after the scan is complete, but also before exposure to ensure that the volumes are already corrected when they are accessed in the Planmeca Romexis® software.

 High expertise meets high technology

 According to Lilja, an end-user solution for patient movement correction had been on Planmeca’s algorithm development roadmap for some time, and was assigned to him upon joining the Planmeca 3D imaging team.

 “I think the timing was perfect for everybody.
 With Planmeca’s expertise in medical imaging and image reconstruction and my knowledge of movement correction, we just immediately put our heads together and got to work.”

 The development process was not without its challenges, and a lot of effort went into creating a dedicated algorithm for Planmeca CBCT devices.